-When it came to his open heart surgery, Western Maryland Health System was the only option David DeWitt ever considered
+When it came to his open heart surgery, UPMC Western Maryland was the only option David DeWitt ever considered

 More than a decade since his open heart surgery, David DeWitt makes the most of the time he has been blessed with.
 Now two and a half years into his retirement, each morning he walks six miles.
 The first three are spent leisurely snapping photos of the sunrise around Frostburg’s busy Main Street.
 The last three are enjoyed with his wife, Jeanie, by his side.
 The rest of his time is spent between his grandkids, working odd jobs around the house, fishing, watching sports and catching up on old movies.

 In 2008, long before his retirement, David’s routine also included daily runs.
 That year, at a normal six-month checkup the Tuesday before his family’s beach vacation began, he mentioned to his doctor about a heartburn-like feeling he was getting about a half hour into his workout.
 “My doctor got serious with me and said we needed to get tested to rule out a few things,” David said.
 “The next day I went to UPMC Western Maryland and had the nuclear stress test.
 Everyone was friendly, but matter of fact.
 That test was easy; I was in shape from running and had no shortness of breath or any other discomfort, even when the treadmill was inclined at a steep angle.
 I figured I had aced it and that my heartburn was really a stomach thing.”